asayers/recipes/food/mince_and_dumplings.md

 Dumplings:

 1. Mix flour and suet
-2. Add salt and pepper, and any herbs (suggestion: generous amounts of Oregano, Thyme, and Basil)
+2. Add salt and pepper, and any herbs (suggestion: generous amounts of Oregano, Thyme, and Basil - about 6 shakes each)
 3. Add water, a little at a time, and mix until it makes a claggy dough.
 Don't use too much water.
 4. Roll into small balls and add to stew/mince
 5. Top up water and replace lid.
 Don't skimp on the water!